brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 for point-of-deployment).
 Finally, we treat a fat tree topology as a synonym for a Clos topology, and we treat a 3-layer topology as a synonym for a 5-stage topology.

-# RIFT behavior in the absence of failures
+# RIFT route tables in the absence of failures

 As mentioned before,
 one of the best known characteristics of RIFT is that it is a link-state protocol north-bound and a distance-vector protocol south-bound.
+One consequence of that is that the RIFT route tables typically contain:

+ * Specific routes for all south-bound traffic towards the servers attached to the leaf switches.
-One consequence of that is that the RIFT route tables typically contain host /32 (for IPv4) or /128 (for IPv6) routes for all south-bound traffic, and only fabric default routes for all north-bound traffic (typically 0.0.0.0/0 and ::0/0, but it could be something more specific as well).
+   These are typically  host /32 (for IPv4) or /128 (for IPv6) routes, but it could be something less specific as well.

+ * Fabric default routes for all north-bound traffic.
+These are typically 0.0.0.0/0 and ::0/0, but it could be something more specific as well.

 The following figure shows typical RIFT route tables in a small 3-level fat tree topology.
 The leaf nodes contain only a single north-bound default route.
 The superspine nodes contain